Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 reliability of the information presented to users.
 This real-time interaction enables users to access current parking availability probabilities, enhancing their decision-making process.

-In summary, the car-park camera monitoring client API implements RESTful communication principles to facilitate a robust connection between itself and the server.
-Through this connection, real-time parking data updates are seamlessly transmitted, ensuring the accuracy of the information presented to users on the website.
-This architecture supports the overall goal of providing users with real-time insights into parking availability.

 ## Automated Real-Time Parking Detection